-- 23. Surface facilities at the Site include tanks, pumps, and pipelines used for the collection and processing of well fluids (the "lease equipment"), as well as various site improvements.
-The surface facilities can be seen in Exhibit B and Exhibit D.6 - 24.
-The wellheads at the Site are generally located at grade and pump-jacks lift oil from the wells.
-No records are available to document the methods or costs associated with the disposal of produced water, but it is generally believed that all produced water has been handled onsite and reinjected into the ground since 1973. - 25.
-For this lease, some lease equipment (mainly storage tanks) is visible in Exhibit B. While the equipment shown in the aerial photograph appears to be typical, it is not possible to determine the condition of the equipment, nor which equipment remains in operation or has been abandoned in place.
-No records are available that document the size, capacity, or cost of lease equipment when it was originally installed. - 26.
-No production related buildings are visible in the satellite photos of the Site.
-The Site is surrounded by chain-link fencing with gates to control access.
+- 24. Site surface facilities include tanks, pumps, and pipelines for collecting and processing well fluids (the "lease equipment") and various site improvements. - 25.
+The wellheads at the Site are generally located at grade, and pump jacks lift oil from the wells.7 No records are available to document the methods or costs associated with the disposal of produced water.
+Still, it is generally believed that produced water has been handled onsite and injected back into the ground since 1970. - 26.
+For the Site, some lease equipment (mainly storage tanks) is visible in Exhibit B. While the equipment shown in the aerial photograph appears typical, it is impossible to determine its condition, or which equipment remains in operation or has been abandoned in place.
+No records document the size, capacity, or cost of lease equipment when installed. - 27.
+One building is visible in the aerial photo at the Site.8 The Site is surrounded by chainlink fencing with gates to control access.